HarshitMalik001/Project_C/README.md

 - User Registration
 - User Login
 - Simple terminal-based games
+- file handling to save and load user data.

 ## Future Work
-- Implement file handling to save and load user data.
 - Add more games to the collection.